chrg127/smb3-stuff/README.md

 - make player go back to last level when losing
 - inventory
 - object spawning when user-defined conditions are met (very low priority, sorry)
-- change character sprite with power-up
 - various fades
 - castle full-screen flash animation
+- figure out what to do with the castle and bowser castle levels
+- airship animation stuff

 ## notes